Lesbos: Ancient and Classical era

 Theophanes, the historian who recorded Pompey's campaigns, was also from Lesbos.
 As the Greek novel Daphnis and Chloe is set on Lesbos, the author, Longus, is usually assumed to be from the island.
 The abundant grey pottery ware found on the island and the worship of Cybele, the great mother-goddess of Anatolia, suggest the cultural continuity of the population from Neolithic times.
 When the Persian king Cyrus the Great defeated Croesus (546 BC) the Ionic Greek cities of Anatolia and the adjacent islands became Persian subjects and remained such until the Persians were defeated by the Greeks at the Battle of Salamis (480 BC).
 The island was governed by an oligarchy in archaic times, followed by quasi-democracy in classical times.
 Around this time, Arion developed the type of poem called dithyramb, the progenitor of tragedy, and Terpander invented the seven-note musical scale for the lyre.
 For a short period it was a member of the Athenian confederacy, its apostasy from which is recounted by Thucydides in the Mytilenian Debate, in Book III of his History of the Peloponnesian War.
-In Hellenistic times, the island belonged to various Successor kingdoms until 79 BC when it passed into Roman hands.
+In Hellenistic times, the island belonged to various Diadochi of Alexander the Great until 79 BC, when it passed into Roman hands.
 Remnants of its Roman medieval history are three impressive castles.
 The cities of Mytilene and Methymna have been bishoprics since the 5th century.
 By the early 10th century, Mytilene had been raised to the status of a metropolitan see.
 Methymna achieved the same by the 12th century.

 Middle Ages and Byzantine era

 During the Middle Ages, Lesbos belonged to the Byzantine Empire.
 In 802, the Byzantine Empress Irene was exiled to Lesbos after her deposition and died there.
 The island served as a gathering base for the fleet of the rebel Thomas the Slav in the early 820s.
 In the late 9th century, it was heavily raided by the Emirate of Crete.
 As a result, the inhabitants of Eresos abandoned their town and settled in Mount Athos.
 In the 10th century, it was part of the theme of the Aegean Sea, while in the late 11th century it formed a dioikesis (fiscal district) under a kourator in Mytilene.
 In c.
 1089–1093, the island was briefly occupied by the Seljuk Turkish emir Tzachas, ruler of Smyrna, but he was unable to capture Methymna, which resisted throughout.
 In the 12th century, the island became a frequent target for plundering raids by the Republic of Venice.

+After the Fourth Crusade (1202–1204), the island passed to the Latin Empire, but was reconquered by the Empire of Nicaea sometime after 1224.
+The notable Byzantine general Alexios Philanthropenos was then named briefly governor of Lesbos in 1328, and again in 1336.
+He ruled the island thereafter, probably until his death in the 1340s.